virtualcitySYSTEMS/map-core/documentation/panorama.md

 ## Concept: FOV

 The FOV is defined by the camera.
 Once calculated in ECEF, we move it to image coordinates system and create the bounds.
-Helper functions are found `fovHelpers.ts`.
+Helper functions are found `panoramaCameraHelpers.ts`.
 The following restriction apply:

 - The FOV can wrap around the X axis.
 You will get one in general or two bounds if it wraps around.
 - We do not wrap around the Y axis.
 This is a restriction of the current implementation.